Painting Story – PERCESSION 2012 the Return of Quetzalcoatl on Surfboard

 *For insight on my history of painting surfboards, please Read “What makes a surfboard special – why you should buy this board” on the Board Art Benefit Blog.

-This surfboard was painted for the SurfAid’s Board Art Benefit – see all the surfboards for this benefit LIVE this SAT in Solana Beach, CA. Other artists and shapers include legend Gerry Lopez and artists Phil Roberts, Spencer Reynolds, Matt Beard, Rick Rietveld, Eric Abel, and so many more great surf artists.
-Come meet them this weekend!
+This surfboard was painted for the SurfAid’s Board Art Benefit in Solana Beach, CA. Other artists and shapers include legend Gerry Lopez and artists Phil Roberts, Spencer Reynolds, Matt Beard, Rick Rietveld, Eric Abel, and so many more great surf artists.

 SURFED OUT is sized 20″ x 30″ mixed media on Canvas, mostly using Uni Posca Paint Pens and Createx paint for the background.